About This Course

 Development of supervisory services that are skilled and sensitive to individual differences and diversity

-Ann is a resident faculty member and Interim Director of Graduate Studies of the Master of Professional Studies in Integrated Behavioral Health and the Master of Professional Studies in Addictions Counseling programs.
-She is also the Internship Liaison to both programs.
+Ann is a resident faculty member and Internship Liaison for the Master of Professional Studies in Integrated Behavioral Health and the Master of Professional Studies in Addictions Counseling programs.
 She teaches a number of courses in the IBH and ADDC programs while serving as a valuable resource for students navigating the internship program.
 Since 1994, her primary focus has been working with children, adolescents, and families.
 Ann holds a dual license as a Licensed Alcohol and Drug Counselor and as a Licensed Professional Clinical Counselor from the Minnesota Board of Behavioral Health and Therapy.
 She received her PsyD from Capella University.